DarwinEV/ML-Regression-Model-Implementations/README.md

   - I employed Excel's Linear Regression Data Analysis tool, which calculated ANOVA results and other quantities for comparing and validating my regression results.
     - The equations for finding these values are in the tips.xlsx file.

-<h3>There is a correlation between meal prices and waiter tips in the sample.
-Variations from the mean values of the variables have an almost predictable effect
-  on the value of the other variable.
+There is a correlation between meal prices and waiter tips in the sample.
+Variations from the mean values of the variables have an almost predictable effect on the value of the other variable.
 The results indicate that we can be 95% confident that there is a linear relationship between the two variables in the sample.
-Finally, after comparing the results obtained from the simple linear regression implementation to the Excel regression tool, we cam conclude that the implementation is correct overall.</h3>
+Finally, after comparing the results obtained from the simple linear regression implementation to the Excel regression tool, we cam conclude that the implementation is correct overall.

 - Sources:
   - Youtube: Brandon Foltz - Simple Linear Regression, zedstatistics, Quantitative Specialists